outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/JobDirectors.md

 let jobDirector = try JobDirector(id: jobDirectorID, location: jobStoreLocation, mode: .principal)
 ```

-In another process we initialize an assistant director using the same location and director
+In another process we initialize an assistant Director using the same location and Director
 ID, using the ``JobDirectorMode/assistant(name:)`` mode with a unique name for the assistant:

 ```swift